 Relax and disconnect from the world on Lake Titicaca’s Suasi Island.
 Paddle a canoe around the remote and pristine island, hike up Itapilluni Hill for spectacular lake views, or snooze in a hammock at your eco-lodge.

 Colombia is a great place to visit throughout the year because of its proximity to the equator.
 Although the official dry season is from December to March, the Caribbean coast and Medellin experience warm, dry weather all year round.
 The tourist high season is December to February and areas like Santa Marta and Tayrona National Park can be crowded during this time.
 Generally, Colombia requires light clothing suitable for warm to hot weather.
-Outside these months, the nights in highlands can become chilly in areas of higher altitude so travelers should pack layers for when the sun goes down.
+During these months, the nights in the highlands can become chilly in areas of higher altitude so travelers should pack layers for when the sun goes down.

 The lowlands enjoy similar tropical temperatures year-round but more frequent rain showers occur in April to June and again in October and November.